 (3) The appointment of an acting Judge authorises the acting Judge to complete the hearing and determination of any proceedings that may be pending before the acting Judge at the expiration of that period.

-(4) A person appointed to be an acting Judge must, before performing any function of a Judge, take before the Governor an oath or affirmation of allegiance and an oath or affirmation of office in accordance with the forms in Schedule 1.
+(4) Before a person who is appointed to be an acting Judge performs any function of the office, he or she shall take before the Governor, a Supreme Court Judge, or some person authorised for the purpose by the Governor to do so, an oath or affirmation in the form set out in Schedule 1.

+[Section 22 amended by No. 24 of 2005 s.
+23.]

 23. Effect of acting as a Judge

 (1) A person appointed to be an acting Judge, other than an acting Chief Judge, is entitled, for so long as the appointment is effective —